Mohammadabdelaty/githubactions/README.md

 * Some commits were due accessing git from wsl and vscode: you need to add your git path `/usr/bin/git` into `git.path` -search for it in vscode settings-

+## Scheduled workflow
+It's used to scheduel a specific workflow not related to any action: soething like checking the code or generating a report periodecally.